|Skip Links | Access/General | Site Map|

 At the end of the module students are expected:

-This means that the learning outcomes ill be used as additional criteria to assess what mark a specific essay will achieve.
+This means that the learning outcomes will be used as additional criteria to assess what mark a specific essay will achieve.
 However, given that each essay is specific and taking account of the particular essay title agreed with the tutor, the criteria will need to be specified and are not fully fixed.
-For example, for students who write about one specific method, the first two learning outcomes (familiarity with different qualitative research methods and ability to identify the advantages and challenges of different methods) do not fully apply.
-The third learning outcome (to have an idea about how research questions and topic relate to research methods) will apply to some essays only, depending on the specific essay title that was agreed.
-The fourth and fifth learning outcomes (to be able to critically examine research studies in the light of the issues discussed on the module; to be able to describe in writing the methods they use in their own research and to discuss their strengths and weaknesses) usually apply to all essays, regardless of their specific content.
+For example, for students who write about one specific method, the second and third learning outcomes (familiarity with different qualitative research methods and ability to identify the advantages and challenges of different methods) do not fully apply.
+The fourth learning outcome (to have an idea about how research questions and your underlying theories relate to research methods) will apply to some essays only, depending on the specific essay title that was agreed.
+The fifth learning outcomes (to be able to describe in writing the methods they use in their own research and to discuss their strengths and weaknesses) usually applies to all essays, regardless of their specific content.

 With regards to the band of marks, in addition to the criteria listed in the General section above, the following points apply: